Professional/Short course Asthma Care and Management

 Assessment

-Presentation on effectiveness of treatment: Evaluate and critique a specific area of treatment for an individual with asthma.
+Presentation on effectiveness of treatment: Evaluate and critique a specific area of treatment or diagnostic tool for an individual with asthma.
 This promotes peer learning and appreciation of different roles in the delivery of service in healthcare.
-This will enable you to explore the foundations for the summative assessment.
+This will enable a student to explore the foundations for the summative assessment.

 Prices and dates